kosmonautdnb/WatcomGL/README.md

 File names are upper case which is DOS default.

 Needs a fairly fast FreeDOS/DOS machine.
-It looks not so well optimized but doesn't get faster by disabling all non fancy stuff.
-Main limiting factor by far seems to be memory bandwidth(+cache).
+Main limiting factor by far seems to be memory bandwidth and cache.

 You can use this library as a general C software rasterizer, it is not limited to DOS.